ABOUT THE JOURNAL

 What Happens to a Manuscript Once it is Submitted to

-Typically, there are seven steps to the editorial review process:
+Typically, there are 7 steps to the editorial review process:

-The Chief Executive Editor and the Editorial Board examine the paper to determine whether it is appropriate for the journal and should be reviewed.
-If not appropriate, the manuscript is rejected outright.
+The journal’s Chief Executive Editor and the Editor-in-Chief examine the paper to determine whether it is relevance to journal needs in terms of novelty, impact, design, procedure, language as well as presentation and allow it to proceed to the reviewing process.
+If not appropriate, the manuscript is rejected outright and the author is informed.

 The Editor-in-Chief examines the review reports and decides whether to accept or reject the manuscript, invite the authors to revise and resubmit the manuscript, or seek additional review reports.
 In rare instances, the manuscript is accepted with almost no revision.
 Almost without exception, reviewers' comments (to the authors) are forwarded to the authors.
 If a revision is indicated, the editor provides guidelines to the authors for attending to the reviewers' suggestions and perhaps additional advice about revising the manuscript.

 The authors decide whether and how to address the reviewers' comments and criticisms and the editor's concerns.
-The authors submit a revised version of the paper to the Chief Executive Editor along with specific information describing how they have answered' the concerns of the reviewers and the editor.
+The authors return a revised version of the paper to the Chief Executive Editor along with specific information describing how they have answered' the concerns of the reviewers and the editor, usually in a tabular form.
+The authors may also submit a rebuttal if there is a need especially when the authors disagree with certain comments provided by reviewers.

-The Chief Executive Editor sends the revised paper out for review.
-Typically, original reviewers will be asked to examine the article.
+The Chief Executive Editor sends the revised manuscript out for re-review.
+Typically, at least 1 of the original reviewers will be asked to examine the article.

 hen the reviewers have completed their work, the Editor-in-Chief examines their comments and decides whether the manuscript is ready to be published, needs another round of revisions, or should be rejected.
 If the decision is to accept, the Chief Executive Editor is notified.